Long lines frustrate Houston voters in black neighborhoods

 “I first tried to vote at 1 p.m.
 Central time and finally got done at 6:05.,” King said.
 "I have never had an experience like this."

-There were conflicting explanations for the extended delays in the nation's fourth-largest city.
+There were conflicting explanations for the extended delays in Texas' largest and nation's fourth-largest city.
 Advocates warned of voter suppression, but some experts said the natural hiccups in a new voting system and housing segregation better explain the long waits in African American communities.

 Harris County elections officials blamed the local Republican Party's refusal to hold a joint primary, while leaders from both parties questioned why administrators initially allocated an even number of voting machines to each primary, even though the Democrats’ race was hotly contested and drew the vast majority of voters.